Meet Our K9's

-Eris is a Belgian Malinois, born September 2010.
+Eris was a beautiful, gentle Belgian Malinois, born September 2010 in Illinois.
 Janice, her second handler, was gifted Eris in December 2015 so that Eris could continue her search and rescue career.
 Together they earned the status of Mission Ready Area Search Dog Team in June 2016.
-Eris went on to attain MR status in Firearms Detection (October 2016) and Cadaver Detection (May 2017) and finally Human Remains Detection-Water (January 2021).
+During her life, Eris went on to attain Mission Ready status in Firearms Detection (October 2016) and Human Remains Detection (May 2017) and finally Human Remains Detection-Water (January 2021).
 With her Water training and certification, Eris was able to travel to Idaho twice for specialized training.

 Eris and Janice were part of the search efforts during the Camp Fire of 2018.
 Eris worked tirelessly to help locate loved-ones and bring closure to families impacted by the tragedy.

-Besides searching with Janice, “Ball!” and “Cheese!” are her favorite things in life.
+Besides searching with Janice, “Ball!” and “Cheese!” were her favorite things in life.
 She was truly dedicated to her job!

 Abbie was a beautiful, talented Labrador Retriever born in November 2002.
 She began her search training at 8 weeks of age and after an extensive period of training and testing she joined the BCSAR Team in October 2004.
 During her career, Abbie was certified in Area, Trailing, Cadaver, and Firearms Detection.
 Over the years, Abbie responded to 121 calls for service.
 These calls included lost children, lost or missing at-risk adults, possible homicide victims, evidence searches and work outside of Butte County to provide mutual aid to other counties with K-9 missions.